 Wake Forest University is located in Winston-Salem, North Carolina.
 The Wake Forest main quadrangle at Hearn Plaza is named after Thomas K. Hearn, Jr.

-The quad overlooks Reynolds Hall and is a large open lawn with a pathway that cuts through it, connecting the campus’ two ends.
+The quad overlooks Reynolds Hall.
+It is a large open lawn with a pathway that cuts through it, connecting the campus’ two ends.
 The center of the quad is open so that students may use the lawn for activities, events, and functions.

 Surrounding the lawn are trees that are perfect for shade.
 Wake Forest University has a Hearn Plaza webcam so that parents, students, and staff can get a constant view of the quad at all times.